 Cover

-We showed that juvenile Chinook salmon selected for microhabitats with cover (within a 1.5 m radius) in greater proportions than was available throughout the lower Lemhi River.
+We found that juvenile Chinook salmon selected for microhabitats with cover (within a 1.5 m radius) in greater proportions than was available throughout the lower Lemhi River.
 We believe this finding could be understated, as well.
 The microhabitat availability surveys were conducted in August, when overhanging vegetation was likely more prominent and with leaves.
 In the winter, during microhabitat use surveys, trees and plants had lost their leaves resulting in less available cover, at least for overhanging vegetation.
 The magnitude of the bias resulting from the difference in timing of surveys is unknown; however, should be considered in the context of the seasonality of the two surveys.

 Conclusions